-- (a) Grand Cayman; and - (b) Cayman Brac and Little Cayman. - (2) For each Licensing District there is constituted a Liquor Licensing Board. - (3) The Board for Grand Cayman shall be comprised of - - (a) the following persons appointed from the private sector by the Cabinet - (i) a Chairman; - (ii) a Deputy Chairman and - (iii) five other members from the private sector; and - (b) the following public officers who shall hold office by virtue of their public service appointment - (i) the Director of Commerce and Investment or designate; - (ii) the Director of Planning or designate; and - (iii) the Director of Environmental Health or designate. - (4) The Board for Cayman Brac and Little Cayman shall be comprised of- - (a) the following persons appointed from the private sector by the Cabinet - - (i) a Chairman; - (ii) a Deputy Chairman; and - (iii) three other members from the private sector; and
+- 4. (1) For the purposes of this Law the Islands are divided into two Licensing Districts - (a) Grand Cayman; and - (b) Cayman Brac and Little Cayman. - (2) For each Licensing District there is constituted a Liquor Licensing Board. - (3) The Board for Grand Cayman shall be comprised of - (a) the following persons appointed from the private sector by the Cabinet - - (i) a Chairperson; - (ii) a Deputy Chairperson and - (iii) five other members from the private sector; and - (b) the following public officers who shall hold office by virtue of their public service appointment - - (i) the Director of Commerce and Investment or designate; - (ii) the Director of Planning or designate; and - (iii) the Director of Environmental Health or designate. - (4) The Board for Cayman Brac and Little Cayman shall be comprised of - (a) the following persons appointed from the private sector by the Cabinet - - (i) a Chairperson; - (ii) a Deputy Chairperson; and - (iii) three other members from the private sector; and - (b) the following public officers who shall hold office by virtue of their public service appointment - (i) the Director of Commerce and Investment or designate; - (ii) the Director of Planning or designate; and - (iii) the Director of Environmental Health or designate. - (4A) The Chairperson, Deputy Chairperson and other Board members referred to in subsections (3) and (4) shall hold office at the Cabinet's pleasure for such period not exceeding four years as the Cabinet may determine and shall be eligible for re-appointment. - (5) The quorum of a Board is three members, including the Chairperson or Deputy Chairperson who has an original vote but not a casting vote.

-- (b) the following public officers who shall hold office by virtue of their public service appointment - - (i) the Director of Commerce and Investment or designate; - (ii) the Director of Planning or designate; and - (iii) the Director of Environmental Health or designate. - (4A) The Chairman, Deputy Chairman and other Board members referred to in subsections (3) and (4) shall hold office at the Cabinet's pleasure for such period not exceeding four years as the Cabinet may determine and shall be eligible for re-appointment. - (5) The quorum of a Board is three members, including the Chairman or Deputy Chairman who has an original vote but not a casting vote. - (6) In the event of a quorum not being present at any meeting of a Board, such meeting stands adjourned until a date to be notified to the members by the Chairman. - (7) Members hold office until re-appointed or replaced on the next occasion when Board members are appointed under subsection (3) or (4). - (8) The Governor may, from time to time, appoint a member temporarily to fill a casual vacancy arising from any cause including non-attendance by any member. - (9) The Department of Commerce and Investment is designated as the Secretariat to the Board. - (9A) The Secretariat shall be responsible for the day to day administration of the Board and, to the extent of the authority delegated to it by the Board, shall be responsible for the carrying out of the administrative duties of the Board, and shall provide the secretary who shall record and keep the minutes of all meetings, proceedings and decisions of the Board. - (9B) Members of the Board may participate in a meeting of the Board by means of a conference telephone, computer or similar equipment providing real time communication and allowing the participants in the meeting to communicate with each other at the same time, and participation by such means shall constitute presence in person at the meeting of the Board. - (9C) The Board may, subject to this Law, make such rules as it thinks fit to regulate its procedures, its own internal management and the procedures and management of any subcommittee of the Board and at its first meeting shall approve and adopt standing orders that will govern procedure in connection with its meetings. - (10) All appointments to the Board shall be published by Government Notice.
+- (6) In the event of a quorum not being present at any meeting of a Board, such meeting stands adjourned until a date to be notified to the members by the Chairperson. - (7) Members hold office until re-appointed or replaced on the next occasion when Board members are appointed under subsection (3) or (4). - (8) The Cabinet may, from time to time, appoint a member temporarily to fill a casual vacancy arising from any cause including non-attendance by any member. - (9) The Department of Commerce and Investment is designated as the Secretariat to the Board. - (9A) The Secretariat shall be responsible for the day to day administration of the Board and, to the extent of the authority delegated to it by the Board, shall be responsible for the carrying out of the administrative duties of the Board, and shall provide the secretary who shall record and keep the minutes of all meetings, proceedings and decisions of the Board. - (9B) Members of the Board may participate in a meeting of the Board by means of a conference telephone, computer or similar equipment providing real time communication and allowing the participants in the meeting to communicate with each other at the same time, and participation by such means shall constitute presence in person at the meeting of the Board. - (9C) The Board may, subject to this Law, make such rules as it thinks fit to regulate its procedures, its own internal management and the procedures and management of any subcommittee of the Board and at its first meeting shall approve and adopt standing orders that will govern procedure in connection with its meetings. - (10) All appointments to the Board shall be published by Government Notice.